LordShadowCid/riko_project_Friday/README.md

 Project Riko is a anime focused LLM project by Just Rayen.
 She listens, and remembers your conversations.
 It combines OpenAI’s GPT, GPT-SoVITS voice synthesis, and Faster-Whisper ASR into a fully configurable conversational pipeline.

 **tested with python 3.10 Windows >10 and Linux Ubuntu**

+## 🧾 Reference snapshots

+This repo includes a `reference/` folder containing snapshots from before the upstream re-sync (kept for comparison and for reusing old code if needed):

+- `reference/backup_pre_upstream_reset_2025-12-31/src/`: snapshot of the pre-reset branch
+- `reference/stash_pre_upstream_reset_2025-12-31/`: snapshot of the pre-reset working tree (includes uncommitted changes)

 ## ✨ Features

 - 💬 **LLM-based dialogue** using OpenAI API (configurable system prompts)